lagua/dforma/readme.md

 ## JSON Schema Utility

-With this utilitiy control configurations can be generated from JSON Schema.
+With the dforma/jsonschema utilitiy control configurations can be generated from JSON Schema.
 At the moment only [draft version 03](https://tools.ietf.org/html/draft-zyp-json-schema-03) can be used.
 The `format` property of a schema entry can be used to generate a number of controls.
 A distinction is made between simple values (string, number, boolean) and complex values (array, object).
 Currently the set is limited to:

 Type | Format | Description
 ---- | ------ | -------